 The median is the middle occurring value where values are listed in numerical order from lowest to highest.
-What is reported is the percentage difference between the median bonus rate for men ( $\pounds$ 1099) and the median bonus rate for women ( $\pounds$ 1028) which is 6.5% in favour of males.
+What is reported is the percentage difference between the median bonus rate for men (£1161) and the median bonus rate for women (£933.6) which is 19.6% in favour of males.
+This has increased significantly since last year and is likely a similar reflection of higher double outstanding occurrences for male academic staff and pro rata payments for female staff in support roles.